alvachien/achihapi/README.md

 }
 ```

 ### Step 4.
 Deployment

 Deploy this Web API to IIS or other HTTP server.

-## Tools
+## Development Tools

-Though the whole project developed and tested with Visual Studio 2017 Community Version, the project can be processed by other IDE which supports ASP.NET Core.
+Though the whole project developed and tested with Visual Studio 2019 Community Version and Visual Studio Code, the project can be processed by other IDE which supports ASP.NET Core.

 ## Test

-One test project has been added to solution.
+Test project ```hihapi.test``` has been added to solution.
+And the Travis CI has been integrated with this repo.
-The test project contains both Unit Test and Integration Test, you have to run Unit Test and Integration Test separately.
+Test project ```hihapi.test``` contains both Unit Test and Integration Test, you have to run Unit Test and Integration Test separately.
+The Travis CI also coverages the unit tests part due to the VM setting is not suit for Identity Server setup.

 ### Unit Tests

-To run the unit test:
+To run the unit test via command line:
 ```powershell
 dotnet test --filter DisplayName~hihapi.test.UnitTests
 ```

 ### Integration Tests

-To run the integration test:
+To run the integration test via command line:
 ```powershell
 dotnet test --filter DisplayName~hihapi.test.integrationtests
 ```